zulip/zulip/docs/git-guide.md

 Zulip Server is configured to use [Travis CI][travis-ci] to test and create builds upon each new commit and pull request.
 Travis CI is free for open source projects and it's easy to configure for your own fork of Zulip.
-After doing so, TravisCI will run tests for new refs you push to Github and email you the outcome (you can also view the results in the web interface).
+After doing so, TravisCI will run tests for new refs you push to GitHub and email you the outcome (you can also view the results in the web interface).

 First, sign in to [Travis CI][travis-ci] with your GitHub account and authorize